 The general rule is a Greek company is prohibited to proceed to any prepayments or to grant loans or securities which have as an objective to facilitate the purchase of its own shares by third parties.
 The prohibition on financial assistance applies to companies under the form of a société anonyme and not in other company types.
-Nevertheless, the Greek Company Law (Law 2190/20) regulates the terms and conditions under which companies may provide financial assistance as follows: a) the relevant transactions should be effected with the responsibility of the Board of Directors and should be concluded under market terms, specifically in relation to the interest received by the company and the collateral that it receives for securing its claims; b) the transactions should be approved by the General Meeting of the Shareholders with an increased quorum and majority.
-The total financial assistance that is provided in favor of third parties cannot in any case result to the reduction of the company's own below the amount prescribed in relevant provisions of the Greek company Law (Art.
-44a of Law 2190/1920).
-Moreover, Article 23a of Law 2190/1920 prohibits any kind of financial assistance provided by an entity to another entity which directly or indirectly controls it, save where specific conditions are met, such as in cases where financial assistance is provided for the benefit of companies which are subject to consolidation as per the accounting legislation.
+Nevertheless, the Greek Company Law (Law 4548/2018) regulates the terms and conditions under which companies may provide financial assistance as follows: a) the relevant transactions should be effected with the responsibility of the Board of Directors and should be concluded under market terms, specifically in relation to the interest received by the company and the collateral that it receives for securing its claims; b) the transactions should be approved by the General Meeting of the Shareholders with an increased quorum and majority.
+The total financial assistance that is provided in favor of third parties cannot in any case result to the reduction of the company's equity below the amount prescribed in relevant provisions of the Greek company Law (Art.
+159 of Law 4548/2018).
+Moreover, Article 99 of Law 4548/2018 provides certain conditions and requirements in relation to agreements of the company with members of the Board of Directors, their relatives and entities directly or indirectly controlled such.